 Essentially, everyone needs that friend, a good friend, who is willing to call you out on your flaws and bad habits in order to see you improve as a human being.
 That is what a good friend is.
 However, this friend does not have to be a person outside of you.
 The idea is that you become your own good friend.
 What that does is it awakens trust in your own judgment, in your gut, in your actions for you know that if you are doing something wrong, there will be a voice in your head checking your actions and if you trust this voice, it will better you.
 You can then rely on yourself.
 You can have confidence in yourself that if things are not going as you wish them to go then you can implement a change in behavior or habit that moment and start working on the positive things.

 Of all the advice I have come by, this one keeps coming back to me.
+I practice detachment through journaling.
+I can sit down and make a list of things I should do and what I shouldn’t.
+Detaching from the current situation it is easy to come up with the good and bad.
 I often need reminders for the current age we live in, it is easy to forget and be distracted.
 Before I would need to go through books or videos trying to find someone, some word or something that would put me on the right path.
-But now, it is simple.
-I can sit down and make a list of thing I should do and a list of things I should not do.
-Detaching from the current situation it is easy to come up with the good and bad.
-Easy to make up what my ideal day looks like.
-After that, it is just a matter of discipline to stick with the good for as long as you can.
+But now, it’s as simple as reading this ideal version of what you’re aiming at and judging your current actions or desires with this ideal.

 That anxious feeling goes away when I have mostly good days, productive days.
 Every now and then when I do slip up and perhaps have a few consecutive days of nothingness, it has become easier to stop myself.